 Shared Parenting Predicaments: Washington's Policy and Practice Concerns

-Plenary sessions will be held with several top experts in the field.
-Among these notable presenters are attorney J. Herbie DiFonzo, J.D., Ph.D., Professor of Law at Hofstra University and author of two books including Beneath the Fault Line: The Popular and Legal Culture of Divorce in 20th Century America.
+Plenary sessions were held with several top experts in the field.
+Among these notable presenters were attorney J. Herbie DiFonzo, J.D., Ph.D., Professor of Law at Hofstra University and author of two books including Beneath the Fault Line: The Popular and Legal Culture of Divorce in 20th Century America.
 He is the co-reporter and editor of the AFCC special issue on Shared Parenting which emerged from the AFCC Think Tank (Family Court Review, April 2014).
-He will address Shared Parenting: Research, Policy and Practice.
+He spoke on the topic of Shared Parenting: Research, Policy and Practice.